Lake Erie from Heritage Road

 In October the town of Kingsville invites you to its annual

-Migration Festival which is traditionally held on the third weekend of each October.
+Migration Festival which is traditionally held on the third weekend of each October and they also have Canada Day festivities.

 In 2019 the festivities commence in on a Friday in mid-October and continue through Saturday and Sunday, starting this year on October 18th.